-The founder of Unilever, Lord Lever, once said, “nothing can be greater than a business governed by conscious”.
+The founder of Unilever, Lord Lever, once said, “nothing can be greater than a business governed by conscience”.
 For over 120 years this pioneering thinking has been at the heart of everything Unilever does and is still reflected in its purpose today: to make sustainable living commonplace.
 How could Unilever engage the younger generation to get involved?

-Engaging the Younger Generation
+Engaging the younger generation

 Purchasing and using Unilever products has a positive impact by helping people achieve sustainable living and this was a key campaign message to communicate to the audience.
 A cross functional Youth strategy was launched and a key pillar of this was Take Action.